 The impairment test for trade names consists of a comparison of the fair value of the trade name with its carrying value.
-Fair value is measured using the relief-from-royalty method.
+Fair value is measured using the relieffrom-royalty method.
 This method assumes the trade name has value to the extent that the owner is relieved of the obligation to pay royalties for the benefits received from them.
-This method requires us to estimate the future revenue for the related brands, the appropriate royalty rate and the weighted average cost of capital.
+This method requires us to estimate the future revenue for the related brands, the appropriate royalty rate and the weighted-average cost of capital.
 The non-recurring fair value measurement is a Level 3 measurement under the fair value hierarchy described below.

-There was no impairment expense recorded in 2023, 2022 or 2021 related to identifiable intangible assets.
+There was no impairment expense recorded in 2024, 2023 or 2022 related to identifiable intangible assets.